sharma-vidhi/StarbucksApp-DesignPatterns/README.md

 - Implement the design pattern on Login function
 - Link with the starbuck source code for screen flow

+### MyCards Functionality (Thol Chidambaram)

+What I have done this week

+- Completed implementing the processing code in eclipse.
+- Ingegrated existing starbucks code along with projcessing's "core.jar"
+- Started wireframing on coordinate conversion between the new and old Starbucks app screens.
+- Completed creating new screen designs.
+- Enabled gradle to download and test processing jar files during project compile.

+What I'm blocked

+- Login screen implementation from Yinghua

+What I plan to do next week

+- Discuss with team on where they stand
+- Complete the entire app functionality in processing.

 ### AddCard Functionality (Srivatsa Mulpuri)